sotirisf/Umbraco-NodeRestrict/README.md

    </rule>
  ```

- The "*" means "everything", as you may have guessed.
+ The asterisk means "everything", as you may have guessed.

  ## Usage (using document property)